benjamin-havens/MNIST-Verification-Tutorial/README.md

 ## Instructions to run
 1. Create a virtual environment using `python3 -m venv venv_mnist_verification`.
-1. Run the command `source venv_mnist_verification/bin/activate`.
+2. Run the command `source venv_mnist_verification/bin/activate`.
-1. Run the command `pip install -r requirements.txt`.
+3. Run the command `pip install -r requirements.txt`.
-1. In `mnist.py`, edit the device to one supported on your system.
-This should be one of `{"cpu", "mps", "cuda"}` or another accelerator backend supported by torch 2.0.
-I use mps as I ran this on a MacBook with M2 silicon.
-1. Run the command `python mnist.py`.
+4. Run the command `python mnist.py`.
 This will train an MLP on the MNIST dataset, downloading the dataset if necessary, and save the model state dictionary to `mnist_model.pt`.
+It will use CUDA if available, else MPS, else CPU.
-1. Run one of: `python verify_mnist_IBP.py`, `python verify_mnist_LP.py`, `python verify_mnist_MILP.py`.
+5. Run one of: `python verify_mnist_IBP.py`, `python verify_mnist_LP.py`, `python verify_mnist_MILP.py`.

-You can also import the `MNISTModelVerifier` class and use it as desired.
+You can also just import the `MNISTModelVerifier` class and use it as desired.
+The last step in the above instructions just runs the example usage from the bottom of each file.

-I created and ran this project in Python 3.11, but it should work for lower versions.
-I have not tested this, but I'd guess 3.9 or even 3.8 would work.
+I created and ran this project in Python 3.11.
+Lower versions may also work.

 ## TODO
-- finish updating README, with sources, further instructions
 - create tutorial
 - account for batchnorm for increased performance and test for improved verifiability

-- comment/document the code
-- identify and fix problem in LP or IBP formulation
+## Citations
+Salman, Hadi, et al. "A convex relaxation barrier to tight robustness verification of neural networks."
+Advances in Neural Information Processing Systems 32 (2019).

+Tjeng, Vincent, Kai Xiao, and Russ Tedrake.
+"Evaluating robustness of neural networks with mixed integer programming." arXiv preprint arXiv:1711.07356 (2017).

+LeCun, Yann, et al. "Gradient-based learning applied to document recognition."
+Proceedings of the IEEE 86.11 (1998): 2278-2324.